L2cGauthier/PokedexDashboard/README.md

 The goal of this web application is to provide Pokémon core game players some insights about the Pokémons that would fit specific roles in their team.

+The data set used has been posted on Kaggle by [Alberto Barradas](https://www.kaggle.com/abcsds/pokemon).
+Using R, I added to that data set some information for the sake of representability and ease of filtering.

-This applications takes the form of a dashboard fully built in R, using the package "shiny".
+This application takes the form of a dashboard fully built in R, using the package "shiny".

 The application is currently deployed on a shinyapps.io server, available [here.](https://l2cgauthier.shinyapps.io/PokedexAnalysis/)